If safety is at risk, contact police

 Be proactive to protect your safety

-To prepare for the possibility of encountering threatening behaviour in any setting (e.g. office, clinic, hospital), consider the following strategies:
+To prepare for the possibility of encountering threatening behaviour, consider the following strategies:

-• Make time for training for you and your staff.
-Consider learning about effective patient interactions and conflict de-escalation from a trusted education provider.4
+- Make time for learning for you and your staff.
+Consider learning about effective patient interactions and conflict de-escalation from a trusted education provider, including CMPA’s “Successful patient interactions” workshop.

-• A workplace security policy should outline how you and your staff will respond to offensive language and aggressive behaviour.
-In a hospital or large clinic, be familiar with the organization’s policy and discuss it with your staff.
+- Develop a workplace security policy that outlines how you and your staff will respond to offensive language and aggressive behaviour.
+In a hospital or large clinic, be familiar with the organization’s policy and discuss it with staff where appropriate.
 In an office, develop and implement the policy, discuss it with your staff, consider renewing it annually, and post it in an area visible to all.

-• A workplace safety plan should provide guidance on making the workplace environment safer.
-In a hospital or large clinic, be familiar with the organization’s plan and discuss it with your staff.
+- Develop a workplace safety plan that provides guidance on making the workplace environment safer.
+In a hospital or large clinic, be familiar with the organization’s plan and discuss it with any relevant staff.
 In an office, adopt a safety plan that could include giving staff a clear view of patients in the reception area; using controlled access to certain areas (e.g. having a code entry system); ensuring everyone can make a rapid exit; securing medical records, computers, and medical equipment; storing medications in designated areas; having security alarms; having sufficient lighting near entrances and parking lots; and having additional security measures such as a lockdown procedure accompanied by drills with staff.
+(See the article “The office safety plan” for more.)

 If your efforts in changing a patient's aggressive behaviour are unsuccessful and there is a breakdown in the trust relationship that cannot be resolved, assess if it is necessary to terminate the patient from your practice.
 In a clinic or hospital environment, there may be opportunities to develop and update protocols for managing difficult behaviours.
-Consulting with colleagues or your hospital director may help guide you in managing individual cases.
-Follow your College’s guidelines when contemplating terminating a doctor-patient relationship.
+Consulting with colleagues or your hospital or clinic administration may help guide you in managing individual cases.
+Follow your College’s guidelines when contemplating ending a doctor-patient relationship.

 Document any abusive behaviours clearly and factually in the medical record.
 The medical record is the appropriate place for these types of notes.

-• Contact the CMPA for medico-legal advice.
 Disagreements may lead to medical regulatory authority (College) and hospital complaints and other difficulties.
-When a patient is exhibiting aggressive behaviour or threatening a physician’s personal safety, certain legal measures can be taken to protect a physician in these circumstances.
+When a patient is exhibiting aggressive behaviour or threatening a physician’s personal safety, certain legal measures can also be taken to protect a physician in these circumstances.
+Contact CMPA for advice in these situations.